Bulk loading data to Azure SQL

 • Now you can verify in the table that the rows are successfully inserted.

-Thus, you might have learned how you can use the BULK INSERT statement to bulk insert data into an Azure SQL database.
+Thus, you might have learned how to use the BULK INSERT statement to insert data into an Azure SQL database in bulk.

 Note: You do not need to create a database scoped credential if you have enabled public access to your Azure blob container.